Cette publication est également disponible en :

 Paradoxically, the use of the long version of the Paris manuscript, traditionally presented as later and therefore virtually uninteresting, makes it possible to shift the gaze.
 The long version certainly omits the three passages where the short version expresses misunderstandings or hesitations – “I don’t know”, “it’s not clear”, which is consistent with a subsequent “smoothing out”.
 Above all, it systematically adds clarifications as to the sefirotic symbolism.
 The short version focuses on Hochma and Bina (as these words appear in the Sefer Yetzira ), as well as Keter , and adds Gedula / Gevura along with Netsah and Hod , but Tiferet and Malchut are absent altogether.
 The long version, for its part, adds long developments on Malchut , which it calls ‘ Atara (in 32v. in particular), as well as the expression ‘ilat ha-‘ilot , “cause of causes”.

 There is little doubt that this long version is a later, secondary elaboration of the short version.
-However, if we accept the dating of ms. heb.
-763 of the year 1284, as defended by Giacomo Corazzol at the opening of the symposium devoted to this manuscript at the Museum of Art and History of Judaism in Paris on November 14, 2021, then the chronology becomes interesting.
-Indeed, Nahmanides left Spain for the land of Israel in 1265-1267 and died in 1270.
-This therefore means that in the space of a few years, his disciples and contemporaries work to elaborate several successive versions of a commentary on the Sefer Yetzira that they attribute to him (and of which it is not excluded that it aggregates around fragments preserved in our text), and this even before the birth of the last representatives of this school like Joshua Ibn Shu’ayb and Shem Tov ibn Gaon.
-It is probably to this same milieu that we must attribute the elaboration, again in successive layers, of the commentaries attributed to Isaac the Blind, Abraham ben David, ‘Azriel of Girona, etc. Paradoxically, the kabbalistic commentary on the Tetragrammaton of Asher ben David would be the representative of an older way of writing, which is based on the maxims of the Sefer Yetzira without feeling the need to justify his statement by adopting the form of a commentary followed by this one.
-All this kabbalistic production datable to the years 1270-1280 turns out to be remarkable for its profusion and inventiveness.
-This observation invites us to finally get rid of the notions of “authentic commentary” and “original version”, which do not really make sense in the context of the writing practices of the 13th century and which, by opposing the texts to each other, often prevent us from perceiving its richness and polyphony.
+However, if we accept the dating of the Hebrew manuscript 763 to the year 1284—as Giacomo Corazzol argued in his opening remarks at the symposium dedicated to this manuscript at the Museum of Jewish Art and History in Paris on November 14, 2021—then the chronology becomes interesting.
+Indeed, Nahmanides left Spain for the Land of Israel between 1265 and 1267 and died in 1270.
+This means, therefore, that within the space of a few years, his disciples and contemporaries worked to produce several successive versions of a commentary on the Sefer Yetsira that they attributed to him (and which may well have been compiled from fragments preserved in our text), and this even before the birth of the school’s later representatives, such as Joshua Ibn Shu’ayb and Shem Tov ibn Gaon.
+It is probably to this same circle that we must attribute the development—again in successive layers—of the commentaries attributed to Isaac the Blind, Abraham ben David, ‘Azriel of Girona, and others.
+Paradoxically, Asher ben David’s Kabbalistic commentary on the Tetragrammaton appears to represent an older style of writing, one that draws on the maxims of the Sefer Yetzirah without feeling the need to justify its arguments by adopting the form of a commentary following that work.
+All of this Kabbalistic output, dating from the years 1270–1280, is in any case remarkable for its abundance and inventiveness.
+This observation invites us to finally move beyond the notions of an “authentic commentary” and an “original version,” which do not really make sense within the context of 13th-century writing practices and which, by pitting texts against one another, often prevent us from perceiving their richness and polyphony.